Terminal Agents Suffice for Enterprise Automation: StarShell

 \subsection{Experimental Setup}

 \textbf{Agent implementations.} All agents are implemented using the OpenAI Agents SDK~\citep{openai_agents_python}.
 Web agents use a Playwright MCP server that exposes browser actions and observations.
 Tool-augmented agents access curated platform APIs via MCP servers for ServiceNow, GitLab, and ERPNext.
 Terminal agents operate in a sandboxed environment with terminal and filesystem access.
-The tools exposed by the platform-specific MCP servers are listed in Appendix \ref{sec:mcp-servers}; those exposed by the Playwright MCP server are listed in Appendix \ref{sec:playwright-mcp-server}.
+The tools exposed by the platform-specific MCP servers are listed in Appendix~\ref{sec:mcp-servers}, those of the Playwright MCP server in Appendix~\ref{sec:playwright-mcp-server}.

-We evaluate multiple frontier LLM backbones, including Claude Sonnet 4.6~\citep{anthropic2026claudesonnet46}, Claude Opus 4.6~\citep{anthropic2026claudeopus46}, GPT-5.4 Thinking~\citep{openai2025gpt54systemcard}, and Gemini 3.1 Pro~\citep{googledeepmind2026gemini31pro}.
+We evaluate multiple frontier LLM backbones, including Claude Sonnet 4.6~\citep{anthropic2026claudesonnet46}, Claude Opus 4.6~\citep{anthropic2026claudeopus46}, GPT-5.4 Thinking~\citep{openai2026gpt54systemcard}, and Gemini 3.1 Pro~\citep{googledeepmind2026gemini31pro}.
 Within each comparison, all agent paradigms share the same backbone to ensure fairness.

 \textbf{Experimental design.} Our experiments proceed in two stages.
-We first compare the three interaction paradigms (web agents, tool-augmented agents, and terminal agents) under a minimal configuration without documentation access, or reusable skills.
+We first compare the three interaction paradigms (web agents, tool-augmented agents, and terminal agents) under a minimal configuration without documentation access or reusable skills.
 This isolates the effect of the interaction interface itself.
 We then introduce additional capability modules, such as documentation access and skill persistence, and measure their contribution through controlled ablations.

-For each task, the agent receives a natural-language task description and interacts with the platform until the task is completed or a predefined execution limit is reached.
-Tasks are executed in isolated environments to avoid cross-task interference.
+For each task, the agent receives a natural-language description and interacts with the platform until the task is completed or a predefined execution limit is reached.
+Tasks run in isolated environments to avoid cross-task interference.

-\textbf{Metrics.} Our primary metric is \textbf{success rate (SR)}, defined as the percentage of tasks successfully completed according to task-specific verifications over the resulting system state.
-This metric captures overall task effectiveness.
-Because task outcomes are binary, we estimate standard errors for SR using the sample-proportion estimator.
-In our result tables, we highlight scores that fall within one standard error of the best-performing method.
+\textbf{Metrics.} Our primary metric is \textbf{success rate (SR)}, the percentage of tasks completed according to task-specific verifications over the resulting system state.
+Because task outcomes are binary, we estimate standard errors for SR using the sample-proportion estimator, and in our result tables we highlight scores within one standard error of the best-performing method.